Well, we've been watching, we've been witnessing in shock, frankly, in horror.

 You do not want to miss it.

-David New York next Sean Hannity Show.
+David, New York, next, Sean Hannity Show.

 Glad you called.

-How are you doing, Sean?
+How you doing, Sean?

 You can't really stop the DA from, you know, until there is some sort of an indictment, and then you have an appeal.

-But I was thinking about where's Jim Jordan and where's the judiciary committee to bring in Letitia James, who the DA who has already expressed personal bias towards I mean, let's say the the attorney general of New York actually went into court today, and the issue was the remember the the bond was like over five hundred you know million dollars, which is insane considering the case we're talking about.
+I mean, the Attorney General of New York actually went into court today, and the issue was, remember, the bond was like over $500 million, which is insane considering the case we're talking about.

-Remember the judge in the case and Goron, this case was supposed to be about valuations, even though a disclaimer said, don't listen to our valuations.
+Remember, the judge in the case and Goron, this case was supposed to be about valuations, even though a disclaimer said, don't listen to our valuations.

-You have a fiduciary responsibility to do your own valuations and and then went ahead and valued Mar-a-Lago, which is close to a billion dollar property, if not more, and and stuck to a valuation of eighteen million dollars, which was obscene.
+And then went ahead and valued Mar-a-Lago, which is close to a billion-dollar property, if not more, and stuck to a valuation of $18 million, which was obscene.

-And it was so obvious how prejudiced and and how political the judge was, and the attorney general ran on a platform to get one man, Trump, one organization, the Trump organization, and and you know, one family, the Trump family.
+And the Attorney General ran on a platform to get one man, Trump, one organization, the Trump organization, and one family, the Trump family.

 And they succeeded to a point.

-Well, let's let's assume that I'm right, the Donald Trump can't get a fair hearing in in New York City, a very liberal venue, very few people voted for him there, and a guilty verdict comes back, but he has very good he has a lot of arguments already that he would appeal the the any verdict, not the least of which is the judge should have recused himself, and I believe an unconstitutional gag order.
+And the guilty verdict comes back, but he has very good, he has a lot of arguments already that he would appeal any verdict, not the least of which is the judge should have recused himself, and I believe an unconstitutional gag order.

 Okay.

-Now, when is that gonna be determined?
+Now, when is that going to be determined?

 You get the last word.